akhilsamvarghese/Financials-visualisation/README.md

 **1. Data Import and Preprocessing:**

-* Imports necessary libraries like pandas, matplotlib, and seaborn.
+* Imports necessary libraries like numpy, pandas, matplotlib, and seaborn.
 * Loads the dataset from a CSV file.
 * Cleans the data by:
     * Converting parentheses to negative numbers.